-Visit our PlaySmart Centres to learn something new about your favourite game, take a break from playing or get support should you need it.
+To learn more about your favourite game, take a break from playing or get support should you need it, visit our on-site PlaySmart centres, PlaySmart.ca or call the Virtual PlaySmart Centre at 1-833-888-2306.

-PlaySmart Centres are located at slots, casino, and Charitable Bingo and Gaming Centre locations across Ontario, and are managed by the Responsible Gambling Council - an independent non-profit organization dedicated to problem gambling prevention.
+PlaySmart Centres are managed by the Responsible Gambling Council an independent non-profit organization dedicated to problem gambling prevention.